gitlabhq/gitlabhq/doc/administration/monitoring/performance/prometheus.md

 ### Node exporter

->**Note:**
-Available since Omnibus GitLab 8.16.
-For installations from source you'll have to install and configure it yourself.

 The [node exporter] allows you to measure various machine resources such as memory, disk and CPU utilization.